spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-total.md

 Table Feature Total is a feature of the Table Component that renders the total number of the data set via Chips component.
-In case table rows are selectable, Table Feature Total will also render number of selected rows.
+In case table rows are selectable, Table Feature Total also renders a number of selected rows.
-See an example below, how to use the Total feature.
+Check out this example below to see how to use the Total feature.

-Feature Configuration:
+Feature configuration:

 `enabled` - will enable feature via config.